Definition at line 16 of file hips.h.

 Saves all user-defined to a file.

 This function writes both input parameters (provided by the user) for post-processing.
-The file is stored in the post/
+The file is stored in the post/ directory.

 The file includes: